Millennial B2B buyers are skeptical about suppliers’ sites. Here’s how to overcome it.

-Even though buyers are less inclined to have in-person interactions with salespeople, maintaining the relationship is still important.
-When you treat them right and make it E.A.S.Y for them to buy from you, they’ll do it even when the price is higher than your competitor.
+Even though buyers are less inclined to have in-person interactions with sales teams, maintaining the relationship is still important.
+When you treat them right and make it E.A.S.Y for them to buy from you, millennial B2B decision-makers will do it even when the price is higher than your competitors’.

 But it means meeting them where they are.

 Suppliers must know the key decision-makers in the procurement process and get them involved early on.
 And in doing so, using qualitative and quantitative data gives them the tools to learn about products, earn the trust of prospects, and give buyers the autonomy to customize their own experiences—with or without reps.